playframework/play-slick/README.md

 # Documentation

-Check the project's [wiki](https://github.com/playframework/play-slick/wiki) for details.
+The documentation for the latest release is available [here](https://www.playframework.com/documentation/2.4.x/PlaySlick).

+Documentation for v0.8 is available in the project's [wiki](https://github.com/playframework/play-slick/wiki).

 # Copyright